 Texting Causes 1.3 Million Collisions in 2011

 According to the NHTSA (National Highway Traffic Safety Administration), cell phone use was responsible for 23% of all traffic accidents in 2011, totaling 1,300,000 collisions.
 In the amount of time it takes to send or receive a text, a car moving 55 mph will travel the entire length of a football field.
 In fact, the NHTSA names texting while driving one of the most dangerous behind-the-wheel distractions because it requires the driver's visual, mental, and manual attention.

 Other forms of driver distraction include:

 Any distraction is dangerous, but texting increases the driver's chance of causing an accident by 23 times.
-Dialing, talking / listing on the phone, and reaching for the device increase the likelihood of an accident no more than 2.8 times, studies suggest.
+Dialing, talking / listening on the phone, and reaching for the device all increase the likelihood of an accident.

 In reality, texting behind the wheel is a serious risk.
-Not only does the driver put him / herself in danger, but he / she risks the safety of other drivers and passengers on the road as well.
+Not only does the driver put him or herself in danger, but he or she risks the safety of other drivers and passengers on the road as well.
 In fact, a driver who texts will spend about 10% of his / her driving time outside of their designated lane.

-While many states have laws that prohibit drivers from using phones behind the wheel, the penalties for these offense are minor compared the risk of a fatal car accident.
+While many states have laws that prohibit drivers from using phones behind the wheel, the penalties for these offenses are minor compared the risk of a fatal car accident.

 If you have been injured in a car accident caused by a texting or otherwise distracted driver, do not hesitate to contact The Daspit Law Firm.